reactive-python/reactpy/docs/source/developer-guide.rst

 .. note::

     You can manually run ``nox -s format`` to auto format your code without having to do so via ``pre-commit``.
-However, many IDEs have integrations for automatically formatting upon saving a file
+However, many IDEs have ways to automatically format upon saving a file
     (e.g.`VSCode <https://code.visualstudio.com/docs/python/editing#_formatting>`__)